Former Public School Choir Director, Folsom, CA.

 First, recognize that any quality upright bass is an excellent investment.

-Most beginners start with a quality laminated basses.
-They generally are well over a thousand dollars and with a quality instrument and complete setup total costs easily can approach or exceed $2,000.
+Most beginners start with a quality laminated bass.
+They generally are well over a thousand dollars, and with a quality instrument and complete setup.

 That said, an experienced player can help evaluate an instrument.
 There are many hidden gems and some just might need minor adjustments.